k26dr/spaas/README.md

 Base URL: `http://api.spaasmobility.com`

 All POST bodies are JSON.

 All requests require the `Content-Type: application/json` header to be set.

+All endpoints except `/register` and `/login` must include the `SPAAS-ACCESS-TOKEN` header set with an access token from `/login`

 ## Register